-Amici Cannis Foundation began in 2012 by a group of big-hearted expats.
-Money would be raised through bake or dinner sales.
-Veterinarians from around Ecuador would be sought out to help host sterilization campaigns.
-These campaigns were held at community centers.
-Although the intent was great and these clinics were of benefit to the individual dogs and cats and their families, it was not enough to impact the overall dog overpopulation problem.
+The Amici Cannis Foundation began in 2012, founded by a group of big-hearted expats who would raise money would through bake sales and fundraising dinners.
+Veterinarians from around Ecuador would be sought out to help host sterilization campaigns, which were held at community centers.
+Although the intent was great, and these clinics were of benefit to the individual dogs and cats and their families, it was not enough to impact the overall dog overpopulation problem.

-In 2015, Dr. Heather Steyn came to our town, and after witnessing a dog hit by a car and dying in her arms, she immediately said “I need to help”.
-She sought out the volunteers who were part of the foundation and very quickly became the missing piece that we needed to make the necessary difference.
+In 2015 Dr. Heather Steyn came to Cotacachi to visit, and after witnessing a dog get hit by a car, and dying in her arms, she immediately said “I need to help”.
+She sought out the volunteers who were part of the foundation, and very quickly became the missing piece that was needed to make the difference.

-In April of 2016, Amici Cannis Animal Hospital proudly opened the doors to their state-of-the-art, fully equipped animal hospital and low-cost spay/neuter facility.
-Initially run by Dra.
-Marcela Pineda and a team of both Ecuadorian and local expat volunteers, the clinic now has two full-time veterinarians and a team of five well-trained technicians on staff.
-There are also five North American veterinarians who donate their services ranging fro orthopedic surgery, radiology, and behavioral consults to advanced dentistry.
-A robust group of local volunteers is always ready and willing to help out with special projects and events.
+In April of 2016, the Amici Cannis Animal Hospital proudly opened the doors to their state-of-the-art, fully equipped animal hospital and low-cost Spay/Neuter facility.
+We currently have 1 full-time veterinarian, 2 technicians, an administrator and a volunteer Mobile Response Unit Officer.
+There are also five North American veterinarians who donate their services ranging from orthopedic surgery, radiology, and behavioral consults to advanced dentistry.
+A robust group of local volunteers is always ready and willing to help out with special projects and events when required.

 So, what have we been doing since April 2016?

-We have spayed and neutered over 1,500 dogs and cats as of mid-2018.
-With the help of the local municipality, we have held spay/neuter clinics in over 20 indigenous communities.
-We have helped countless numbers of street dogs with health problems ranging from broken bones, poisoning and infectious diseases, and found forever homes for many more.
+We have Spayed and Neutered over 6000 dogs and cats as of 2020.
+With the help of the local municipality we have held Spay/Neuter clinics in over 20 indigenous communities.
+We have helped countless numbers of street dogs with health problems ranging from broken bones, poisoning and infectious diseases, and found forever-homes for many more.

-We have instituted a roaming dog population census and are proud to report that the dog population within the town of Cotacachi has stabilized- and it shows!
+We have instituted a roaming dog population census, and are proud to report that the dog population within the town of Cotacachi has stabilized- and it shows!
 There are visibly fewer dogs roaming the streets, and those dogs are in better physical condition.
 We see fewer dogs that are in-heat, pregnant, or struggling to raise puppies without enough food in their bellies.
-In short, the lives of the street dogs in Cotacachi have improved dramatically.
+In short, the lives of street dogs in Cotacachi have improved dramatically!

-We are grateful for the vision of Dr. Heather Steyn, the dedication of Dra.
-Marcela Pineda and her team, and the support of our volunteers.
+We are grateful for the vision of Dr. Heather Steyn, the dedication of our staff, and the support of our volunteers.
 None of this would have been possible, however, without the generous contributions of our donors – both in monetary gifts, as well as gifts of equipment, supplies and expertise.
-Our well-equipped animal hospital also offers high quality care for locally owned pets, and the proceeds of these services go towards our programs that need on going funding.
+Our well-equipped animal hospital also offers high-quality care for locally owned pets, and the proceeds of these services go towards our programs that need on-going funding.